krish-na111/our-unique-repo/README.md

-# Note Everything
+# our-unique-repo

 #Note Everything for Windows
 A user-friendly free and open source alternative for existing text editor Notepad.
-See a demo of how Notepad works:
+See a demo of how Notepad works: https://youtu.be/jaRaXBiDNj8

 # Building
 	Code has been done in Visual Studio Code.